Italian yields fall after Renzi's party wins EU vote

 * UK parliament passes Brexit bill as Scotland demands referendum

-LONDON, May 26 Italian bond yields fell on Monday as Prime Minister Matteo Renzi's centre-left Democratic Party led the anti-establishment 5-Star Movement in European parliamentary elections, in an endorsement of his reforms.
+LONDON May 26 Italian bond yields fell on Monday as Prime Minister Matteo Renzi's centre-left Democratic Party looked set to win European parliamentary elections, easing concerns of a victory by the anti-establishment 5-Star Movement.

 Signs of the outcome in Italy were in sharp contrast to much of Europe where Eurosceptic nationalists scored stunning victories in elections in France and Britain on Sunday.

-Critics of the European Union more than doubled their seats in a continent-wide protest vote against austerity and unemployment but bond investors focused instead on the fact that the majority of seats would be held by parties supporting the European Union.
+Critics of the European Union more than doubled their seats in a continent-wide protest vote against austerity and unemployment.

-Renzi's party had a strong lead over the 5-Star Movement of former comic Beppe Grillo, early projections showed, easing niggling concerns that a poor result by the Democratic Pary would weaken Renzi's drive for the swift reforms he promised when he took power.
+Renzi's party had a strong lead over the anti-establishment 5-Star Movement of former comic Beppe Grillo, early projections showed.

 Greek 10-year yields were 2 bps lower at 6.51 percent after the anti-austerity Syriza movement of Alexis Tsipras won the vote but failed to deliver a knockout blow to the government of Prime Minister Antonis Samaras.

-French yields were flat at 1.82 percent with the market shrugging off for now the anti-euro and anti-immigration National Front's triumph at the weekend polls and focusing instead on the balance of power in the EU parliament which still lies with the pro-EU parties.
+French yields were flat at 1.82 percent with the market shrugging off for now the National Front's triumph at the weekend polls.
+(Reporting by Emelia Sithole-Matarise)

-"We doubt that the outcome will result in a marked spread widening, but the performance of French government bonds will be watched closely today with risk of underperformance," Commerzbank strategists said in a note.

-With the EU vote out of the way, investors were now focusing on the European Central Bank's policy meeting next week at which it is expected to announce new stimulus measures, further supporting lower-rated euro zone bonds.
-(Editing by Alister Doyle)

 * UK parliament passes Brexit bill as Scotland demands referendum